aspose-barcode/Aspose.BarCode-API-References/english/androidjava/com.aspose.barcode.barcoderecognition/decodetype/_index.md

 ```

-Specifies that the data should be decoded with  **DataLogic 2 of 5**  blank specification
+Specifies that the data should be decoded with  **DataLogic 2 of 5**  barcode specification

 ### DATA_MATRIX {#DATA-MATRIX}
 ```